 3. Quieter Operation

 Garage doors can be very noisy.
 If you’re used to it, you might not notice the clanging when the door opens and closes, but if you frequently use the door early in the morning or late at night, there’s a good chance your neighbors are aware of the sound.
-Dampening noise by choosing an insulated garage door can increase the feeling of peace and quiet within your home.
+Noise reduction by choosing an insulated garage door can increase the feeling of peace and quiet within your home.

 Some issues with noise can be solved by ensuring timely maintenance to lubricate hinges and springs and tighten loose track chains.
 However, a noisy garage door may be the result of the panels vibrating against the frame.
 In this case, the noise can’t be fixed by maintenance.